India’s most celebrated holiday, DIWALI, is on Friday, November 1, 2024.

 Favorite Indian Cuisines

-If we’re not cooking at home, our team enjoys these places for delicious Indian food around the East Bay.
+If you want a feast without cooking, our team enjoys these places for delicious Indian food in the {510}.

 - Annapurna (Oakland): an Oakland staple of Nepalese & Indian classics.